mattzeunert/Object-History-Debugger/README.md

 1. `npm install object-history-debugger`
 2. Add `object-history-debugger/babel-plugin` to your Babel plugins, e.g. in .babelrc
-3. Put `import "object-history-debugger"` before any of your own JS code.
+3. Put `import ohd from "object-history-debugger"` before any of your own JS code.
 4. Build your project and load it as usual.
+Objects now have __history__ values for each property.

+Pretty printing the history currently only works in Chrome.

 #### Tracking only specific objects to save memory

-TODO
+Tracking all past property values can use up a lot of memory.
+Chrome can't garbage collect values if they are still referenced in a `__history__` value.

+To only track assignments on certain objects set `trackAllObjects` to false:

+    import ohd from "object-history-debugger"
+    ohd.trackAllObjects = false;

+Then, to track assignments on `obj`:

+    ohd.trackObject(obj)